Skip to main content

 Male doctor talking to a female patient with cancer

-Guidelines for clinical trial eligibility are important to provide safety for patients and ensure that the study population is well characterized, but excessively narrow criteria can be an impediment to progress in the development of cancer therapeutics.
+Guidelines for clinical trial eligibility provide safety for patients and ensure that the study population is well characterized.
+However, excessively narrow criteria can be an impediment to progress in the development of cancer therapeutics.

 Background